slevic/conjur/design/authenticators/authenticator_management_improvement.md

 - Understand how the authenticator policy is structured
 - Create a policy yaml file that defines the authenticator
 - Load the policy using Conjur CLI
+- Fill the authenticator policy variables with their values
 - Enable the authenticator through an environment variable or REST API call

 To delete an authenticator, the user needs to complete these steps.